 Participants will have the opportunity to have one-on-one conversations with the panel.

-“We’ll answer specific regulatory questions and be able to provide our unfiltered regulatory advice,” said Schatz.
+The instructors will answer specific regulatory questions and be able to provide unfiltered regulatory advice.

 Areas covered include developing and implementing a post-transaction liability management plan, assessing how regulatory needs, ESG and policy awareness are integral when considering deals and more.